ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 be embedded in a Network Management Station (NMS), a posture collection server, or other network analytics tool (such as a software asset management solution, or a threat detection and mitigation tool, etc.).
-While informally referred to as attestation, this document focuses on a subset defined here as Remote Integrity Verification (RIV).
+While informally referred to as attestation, this document focuses on a specific subset of attestation tasks, defined here as Remote Integrity Verification (RIV).
 RIV takes a network equipment centric perspective that includes a set of protocols and procedures for determining whether a particular device was launched with authentic software, starting from Roots